Guest post by Dr. Brooke Kalanick

 You do want to walk.
 Walk, walk, walk.
 Walking helps normalize the cortisol response, so it’s great whether you’re high or low.
 Keep strength training, just not with a lot of metabolic work.
-Focus on heavier lifts with low reps such as 5×5 or 3×6 protocols of big lifts like squats, bench press, deadlifts, rows, and overhead presses.
-Think more traditional strength training with plenty of rest, big exercises, full body movements, and heavy but low intensity and volume.
+Focus on heavier lifts with low reps such as 5×5 or 3×6 protocols of big lifts like squats, bench presses, deadlifts, rows, and overhead presses.
+Think more traditional strength training with plenty of rest, big exercises, full-body movements, and heavy but low intensity and volume.

 You also may want to train earlier in the day, especially if you feel wound up at night and have a hard time falling asleep.

 With both cortisol issues, you want to make lots of time for recovery: rest days, rehab work, walking, gentle yoga, meditation, etc. Tone up your stress management skills, and be careful if exercise is your go-to stress reliever (it certainly is mine!).
 When you feel that urge to go train again, go for a walk instead.